BradenTink/SENG-637/a5/seng637-a5-team_7.md

 # Introduction

 Using failure data, we can assess the reliability of a system under test (SUT).
-Our group utilized the C-SFRAT reliability growth assessment tool to generate plots of the failure rate and reliability of the SUT. <Insert more later>
+Our group utilized the C-SFRAT reliability growth assessment tool to generate plots of the failure rate and reliability of the SUT.
+Reliability Demonstration Char (RDC) is a good method for checking whether the target mean time to failure (MTTF) is met.
+It is based on collecting failure data at various time points.

 # Assessment Using Reliability Growth Testing